RESOStandards/reso-certification-help/docs/providers.md

 ## Sending Notifications
 **Data Dictionary** and **Web API** review requests are bundled in the same notification, as long as both endorsements are in **Passed** status.
 If only a single endorsement is Passed, the email will include only that endorsement.

 To send a bundled review notification, select **Passed** and then **Notify Recipient** on either endorsement.
-The recipient will receive a single link to the Certification Summary page, where they can review and approve both results together.
+The recipient will receive a single link to the Certification Summary page, where they can review and approve both results.

 ![image](https://github.com/RESOStandards/reso-certification-help/assets/88680702/328de65f-5682-4681-9765-c7978b548e0b)